Skip to page content

 Letters of Intent (LOI)

 The first tier of this process is the Letter of Intent Form (LOI).
 The Ford will consider Letters of Intent that reflect The Ford’s commitment to Equity, Diversity, and Inclusion and bring people together for transformative arts experiences that inspire, empower, and ignite cultural exchange.
-As previously mentioned, selected applicants will be invited to submit a full application.
-Only fully completed applications will be considered.
+Selected applicants will be invited to submit a full application.
 Please return to this page for the most up-to-date guidelines and deadlines.
 Information subject to change.

 LOI Form Guidelines